mikeboensel/AI_Course/slides/lecture1/pages/sw_overlap_bouncer_ex.md

 # Common Sense isn't very common!
 <v-clicks depth="3">

-- Consider how much effort/time/expense goes into training a new hire.
-(A lot!)
+- Consider job training
+  - Huge time/effort investment
   - A new hire is DRAMATICALLY smarter than a computer.

 - Computers are dumb.